-In February 2016, the FASB established Topic 842, Leases, by issuing Accounting Standards Update (ASU) No. 2016-02.
+In February 2016, the FASB established Topic 842, Leases, by issuing ASU No. 2016-02.
 FASB ASC Topic 842, Leases ("ASC 842") supersedes the previous accounting guidance for leases included within ASC 840.
 The new guidance generally requires an entity to recognize operating and financing lease liabilities and corresponding right-of-use assets on its balance sheet, as well as recognize the associated lease expenses on its statements of operations in a manner similar to that required under current accounting rules.
 The guidance requires a modified retrospective transition approach with application in all comparative periods presented (the "Comparative Method"), or alternatively, as of the effective date as the date of initial application without restating comparative period financial statements (the "Effective Date Method").

-The new standard is effective for the Company on January 1, 2022.
-We adopted the new standard on January 1, 2022 using the Effective Date Method.
-The Company has completed a substantial portion of its evaluation of the effect of adopting ASC 842 on its financial statements.
-Upon adoption on January 1, 2022, the Company expects to recognize estimated right-of-use assets and lease liabilities totaling approximately \$16,050 and \$19,692, respectively, to reflect the present value of remaining lease payments under existing lease arrangements.
-The new guidance also provides several practical expedients and policies that companies may elect upon transition.
-The Company plans to elect the transition practical expedient package, which among other things, allows the carryforward of historical lease classifications.
+The Company adopted the new standard on January 1, 2022 using the Effective Date Method.
+Upon adoption, the Company recorded net ROU assets and lease liabilities totaling approximately \$16,284 and \$19,921, respectively, and a reversal of deferred rent of \$3,032; there were no cumulative effect adjustments as of January 1, 2022.
+The standard did not have a material effect on the Company's consolidated statements of operations and comprehensive loss and the consolidated statement of cash flows.
+The Company elected the transition practical expedient package which, among other things, allows the carryforward of historical lease classifications.
 The Company will continue to apply Topic 840 prior to January 1, 2022, including Topic 840 disclosure requirements, in the comparative periods presented.
+The company did not elect to apply the hindsight practical expedient, which permits entities to use hindsight in determining the lease term and assessing impairment of right-of-use assets.

 In December 2019, the FASB issued ASU 2019-12, Income Taxes (Topic 740): Simplifying the Accounting for Income Taxes.
 This standard simplifies the accounting for income taxes by, among other things, eliminating certain exceptions related to the approach for intra-period tax allocation, the methodology for calculating income taxes in an interim period and the recognition of deferred tax liabilities for outside basis differences.
 ASU 2019-12 is effective for public business entities for fiscal years beginning after December 15, 2021.
-We have adopted ASU 2019-12 as of January 1, 2022, and our adoption did not have a material impact on the consolidated financial statements.
+The Company adopted ASU 2019-12 as of January 1, 2022, and the Company's adoption did not have a material impact on the consolidated financial statements.